GET THE LEAD OUT

 CALIFORNIA

-In December 2004, the Center led a coalition in petitioning the California Fish and Game Commission to change California hunting regulations to require the use of non-lead ammunition in condor habitat.
+In December 2004, the Center led a coalition in petitioning the California Fish and Game Commission to change California hunting regulations to require the use of nonlead ammunition in condor habitat.
 In November 2006, after the Commission had failed to act, we filed a lawsuit to force a response to our petition.
-Less than a year later, California legislators and Governor Schwarzenegger approved the Ridley-Tree Condor Preservation Act, an historic bill requiring non-lead ammunition to be used for all big-game hunting within central and southern California’s condor range.
-The California Fish and Game Commission is now considering hunting-law changes that would benefit condors even more.
-Meanwhile, we’re pushing for statewide regulations to address lead exposure from hunting besides that of big game, such as bird hunting and depredation hunting, to safeguard other wildlife like bald and golden eagles — and human health.
+Less than a year later, California legislators and the governor approved the Ridley-Tree Condor Preservation Act, a historic bill requiring nonlead ammunition to be used for all big-game hunting within central and Southern California's condor range.
+A settlement agreement with the California Fish and Game Commission led to additional regulations requiring nonlead ammo hunting of nongame birds and mammals and depredation hunting in the condor range.

 ARIZONA